Frank Hornby: Inspiring future generations

 Please follow the link below and search for ‘Educational Box: Frank Hornby’ to start the booking process - Educational Box: Frank Hornby

-Explanatory cards within the box tell users all about Hornby/Meccano so that they can lead a talk in schools, care homes, or to community/local history organisations, etc.
+The Hornby/Meccano items in the box include a clockwork 0 Gauge train & track, 2 built Meccano models & some Dinky Toys.
+Explanatory cards box tell users all about Hornby/Meccano so that they can lead a talk in schools, care homes, or to community/local history organisations, etc.

 Looking for someone to give a Hornby talk?